Driving in Europe – International Driving Permit and more

 Driving in Europe – Know Before You Go!

 Take a few minutes to become familiar with the car.
-When you get in adjust the seats and mirrors.
+When you get in be sure to adjust the seats and mirrors.
 Turn on the AC and the location of the parking brake.
 You’ll be paying even more attention to the road in a foreign country than at home so be sure to get a lay of the land before you leave so you can really focus.
 Be safe!

 Natalie, The Educational Tourist